kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 }
 ```

-When you start each "contributors" request in a new coroutine,
+When starting each "contributors" request in a new coroutine,
 all the requests are started asynchronously.
-A new request can be sent before the result for the previous one received:
+A new request can be sent before the result for the previous one is received:

 ![](./assets/5-concurrency/Concurrency.png)

-That brings us approximately the same total loading time as `CALLBACKS` version before.
+That brings us approximately the same total loading time as the `CALLBACKS` version before.
-But you don't need any callbacks.
+But without needing any callbacks.
 What's more, `async` explicitly emphasizes in the code which parts run concurrently.

 #### Task

-Implement `loadContributorsConcurrent` function in the `Request5Concurrent.kt` file.
+Implement a `loadContributorsConcurrent` function in the `Request5Concurrent.kt` file.
 Use the previous `loadContributorsSuspend` function.

 #### Tip

-As we'll discuss below, you can only start a new coroutine inside a coroutine scope.
+As we'll discuss below, a new coroutine can only start inside a coroutine scope.
-Thus, copy the content of `loadContributorsSuspend` inside `coroutineScope` call,
+So, copy the content from `loadContributorsSuspend` to the `coroutineScope` call,
-so that you could call `async` functions there:
+so that we can call `async` functions there:

 ```kotlin
 suspend fun loadContributorsConcurrent(req: RequestData): List<User> = coroutineScope {